 The wonder and eco-importance of Pacific salmon

-Once every four years, millions of salmon — including king (chinook) salmon — return home to Pacific Coast rivers from California up to Alaska.
+Once every four years, millions of salmon — including sockeye (red), king (chinook), silver (coho), pink (humpback), and keta (dog) species — return home to Pacific Coast rivers ranging from Washington State through British Columbia and Alaska.

 Scientists still know little about how salmon navigate the open ocean, identify their native river or stream, find their way to within feet of their birth, and change color as they enter fresh water.